Making pig livers humanlike in quest to ease organ shortage

 That's why scientists are looking to animals as another source of organs.
 A Maryland man lived two months after receiving the world's first heart transplant from a pig last January — an animal genetically modified so its organs didn't trigger an immediate attack from the human immune system.
 The FDA is considering whether to allow additional xenotransplantation experiments using kidneys or hearts from gene-edited pigs.

-Bioengineering organs is markedly different -- no special pigs required, just leftover organs from slaughterhouses.
+Bioengineering organs are markedly different — no special pigs required, just leftover organs from slaughterhouses.

 The Miromatrix approach stems from research in the early 2000s, when regenerative medicine specialist Doris Taylor and Dr. Harald Ott, then at the University of Minnesota, pioneered a way to completely decellularize the heart of a dead rat.
 The team seeded the resulting scaffolding with immature heart cells from baby rats that eventually made the little organ beat, garnering international headlines.